 This approach is equal parts optimistic and realistic.
 While it would be amazing for technology to advance far enough that humans could sit back and let them do our jobs (anyone else getting Star Trek vibes?), it’s unlikely that it will happen soon.
 So data scientists can relax; Humans aren’t included on the planned obsolescence path just yet.

-Mike Galbraith has a somewhat different opinion.
+Mike Galbraith concurs that AI will certainly impact the contributions data analysts make in the future.
 He thinks that while data scientists will always be needed, their roles are going to start shifting.
 He says, “I do think data scientists and other dedicated roles in the business analytics area will continue to be prevalent … but that trend for dedicated teams and roles will start to tail off as automation technologies and AI services evolve.

 So in Galbraith’s vision of the future, everyone will be a bit of a data scientist.
 Similar to how manufacturing jobs changed from factory floor workers to jobs maintaining and programming the automated robots, data scientists will likely specialize in niches as data analytics capabilities become more accessible to laypeople.

-Ryan T. Wilson agrees with this assessment.
-He states, “Overall I think the prevalence of data scientists and dedicated analysts will be on the increase for the foreseeable future.
-As software becomes increasingly powerful and user friendly, I think the prevalence of dedicated analysts will become lesser.
+“Overall I think the prevalence of data scientists and dedicated analysts will be on the increase for the foreseeable future.
+As software becomes increasingly powerful and user-friendly, I think the prevalence of dedicated analysts will become lesser.
 I think that a lot of dedicated analysts will see their role start shifting either more towards data science or more towards a business role.
 What we’re starting to see are very business-user friendly business intelligence platforms that can be highly automated and are starting to incorporate some data science tools that don’t require a data scientist with a Ph.D. to utilize.